garzj/digi4school/README.md

 ## Requirements
 - Python 3
 ## Usage
-Go through the following steps to download your book:
+Go through the following steps to download your book.
 ### Getting the book url
 - Head to `https://digi4school.at/openlibrary` in your browser
 - Search a book